meysius/docs/docker/README.md

 - Pod is an object that runs one or more closely related containers that has to be deployed and operate together (only used in dev not prod)
 - Deployment is an object that runs (and constantly watches) one or more identical pods (good for dev and prod)
 - Service is an object that sets up networking in a cluster.
 This object could be of four different sub types:
-  - ClusterIP
+  - ClusterIP: Exposes a set of pods to other objects inside the cluster (not exposed to outside world)
-  - NodePort: Exposes a container to the outside world (only good for dev purposes)
+  - NodePort: Exposes a set of pods to the outside world (only good for dev purposes)
   - Load Balancer
   - Ingress
 - Nodes will have something called kube-proxy which manages inbound and outbound traffic to the node.